hamxiaoz/10x-developer/javascript.md

 #### underscore.string: https://epeli.github.io/underscore.string/

-# Hows and patterns
+## Hows and patterns

-#### value vs ref
+### value vs ref
+- String is value type
+- ref type: function, object, array
-Assignment makes a copy of the value only if it's a primitive type (like Number, Boolean, String, etc...).
+- Assignment makes a copy of the value only if it's a primitive type (like Number, Boolean, String, etc...).
 Otherwise, assignment just copies a reference to the same object (Object, Array, etc...).
 A new object is not created with assignment.
 ```js
     var a = {};
     var b = {name:'b'};